Myles Garrett Speaks Out Against Chiefs Coach After Sideline Scuffle

 The sideline altercation during the Week 1 game between the Kansas City Chiefs and Cleveland Browns that led to Browns safety Ronnie Harrison being ejected has been hotly debated since it occurred.
-And while most people agree that Harrison did deserve to be ejected for shoving Chiefs running backs coach Greg Lewis, others, specifically one Browns star, are wondering why Lewis did not receive the same penalty that Harrison received.
+And while most people agree that Harrison did deserve to be ejected for shoving Chiefs running backs coach Greg Lewis, others, specifically one Browns star, are wondering why Lewis did not receive the same penalty as Harrison.

 “I saw [Harrison],” Cleveland All-Pro defensive end Myles Garrett Garrett said after the game, per the Akron Beacon Journal.
 “He was tangled up.
 I saw him get pushed and he pushed.
 And I was like, ‘We don’t need any of that for our team.
 We’ve got to be smarter than that.’